-- The goal of the CFHS is to restrict the use of animals to those areas of research, testing and teaching which do not jeopardize their physical, mental or emotional well-being.
-The CFHS looks forward to the time when animal use in research, testing and teaching becomes obsolete or unnecessary, while recognizing that the use of some animals has been of benefit to humankind and to the animal kingdom.
+The goal of CFHS is to restrict the use of animals to those areas of research, testing and teaching that do not jeopardize their physical, mental or emotional well-being.
+CFHS looks forward to the time when animal use in research, testing and teaching becomes obsolete or unnecessary, while recognizing that the use of some animals has been of benefit to humankind and to the animal kingdom.

-- The CFHS is dedicated to the principle that all research, testing and teaching must follow strict guidelines for the humane treatment of animals.
+- CFHS is dedicated to the principle that all research, testing and teaching must follow strict guidelines for the humane treatment of animals

-- The CFHS insists that the physical and behavioural needs of all animals used are met including optimal housing, exercise, and environmental enrichment.
+- CFHS insists that the physical and behavioural needs of all animals used are met including optimal housing, exercise, and environmental enrichment

-- Refine the procedures to minimise suffering to those animals used, and;
+Refine the procedures to minimize suffering to those animals used

-- In furtherance of the above principles, the CFHS is an active and founding member of the Canadian Council on Animal Care (CCAC), the national peer review organisation created in 1968 to oversee the use of animals in publicly funded research.
-By its membership in CCAC, and its participation on assessment panels conducted by CCAC, the CFHS maintains a strong voice on behalf of all animals used, in relation to the animal welfare principles associated with their use.
+In furtherance of the above principles, CFHS is an active and founding member of the Canadian Council on Animal Care (CCAC), the national peer review organization created in 1968 to oversee the use of animals in publicly-funded research.
+By its membership in CCAC, and its participation on assessment panels conducted by CCAC, CFHS maintains a strong voice on behalf of all animals used, in relation to the animal welfare principles associated with their use.